Charles T. Menoher: Personal life

 He married Nannie Pearson.
 They had four sons: Charles, Pearson, Darrow, and William.
 His three youngest sons all graduated from West Point, and served in the Army during World War II.
-Pearson (1892–1958), a classmate of Dwight D. Eisenhower, reached the rank of major general during the Korean War.
+Pearson (1892–1958), a classmate of both Dwight D. Eisenhower and Omar Bradley, reached the rank of major general during the Korean War, after seeing service in both of the world wars.